magabrielaa/magabrielaa/README.md

-### Hello 👋
+# Hello 👋

 My name is Maria Gabriela Ayala and I am currently an MSc in Computational Analysis & Public Policy ([MSCAPP](https://capp.uchicago.edu)) '23 candidate at the University of Chicago.
 I hold a BA in Economics, Chinese, and Italian from Vassar College and a Master in Public Administration ([MPA](https://www.lse.ac.uk/school-of-public-policy)) from the London School of Economics.

+I have professional experience in the design, implementation and evaluation of public policies.
 My interests lie at the intersection between data 📊, technology 💻, and public policy 🏛️ with the aim of improving people's lives and tackle complex social challenges.

 ## I'm currently learning